Cross-lingual AMR Aligner: Paying Attention to Cross-Attention: Error Analysis

-\textbf{Consecutive spans} $\quad$ Because each subgraph in LEAMR is aligned to a list of successive spans, the standard cannot correctly deal with transitive phrasal verbs.
-For example, for the verb "take off" the direct object might appear in-between ("take your jacket off").
+\textbf{Consecutive spans} $\quad$ Because each subgraph in LEAMR is aligned to a list of successive spans, the standard cannot deal correctly with transitive phrasal verbs.
+For example, for the verb "take off" the direct object might appear in-between ("He took his jacket off in Málaga").
 Because these are not consecutive spans, we align just to "take" or "off".

-\textbf{Rules} $\quad$ We have a few rules to recognize subgraph structures, such as Named Entities, and align them to the same spans.
-However, Named Entity structures contain a placeholder node indicating the entity type and when the placeholder node appears explicitly in the sentence, the node should not be part of the Named Entity subgraph.
-For example, when aligning \textit{`Flow', a documentary}, the placeholder node should be aligned to \textit{documentary} while our model aligned it to \textit{Flow}.
+\textbf{Rules} $\quad$ We have a few rules for recognizing subgraph structures, such as Named Entities, and align them to the same spans.
+However, Named Entity structures contain a placeholder node indicating the entity type; when the placeholder node appears explicitly in the sentence, the node should not be part of the Named Entity subgraph.
+For example, when aligning \textit{`Málaga', the city}, the placeholder node should be aligned to \textit{city} while our model aligned it to \textit{Málaga}.

-\textbf{Reentrancy} $\quad$ Because all graph units in LEAMR must be aligned, Reentrancy performs the poorest compared to the other types.
-For example, in the sentence \textit{He wants to protect himself} the primary node is \textit{He} and there are two reentrant nodes, one referring to who protects -- this is omitted in the sentence -- and the other one to who is protected (\textit{himself}).
-The LEAMR standard aligns the non-omitted nodes to the sentence's specific word that reflects the meaning (\textit{himself}) and the omitted to the main verb (\textit{protect}).
-However, the unsupervised model fails to align the reentrant nodes that is omitted in the sentence.
-On the other hand the guided model sometimes fails to align the node that appears explicitly in the sentence correctly.
-We blame this to the silver nature of the train data, which propagates the LEAMR error which usually just aligned these words to the verb.